flutter/website/get-started/test-drive.md

   1. Start VS Code
   1. Invoke **View>Command Palette...**
   1. Type 'flutter', and select the **'Flutter: New Project'** action
-  1. Enter a project name (e.g. `firstapp`), and press Enter
+  1. Enter a project name (e.g. `myapp`), and press Enter
   1. Specify a location to place the project, and press the blue OK button
   1. Wait for the project creation to continue, and the `main.dart` file to appear

 The above command creates a Flutter project directory called `myapp` that contains a simple demo app that uses [Material Components](https://material.io/guidelines/).

-In the project directory, the code for your app is in `myapp/lib/main.dart`.
+In the project directory, the code for your app is in `lib/main.dart`.

 ## Run the app